jangroth/aws-certification-notes/devops-engineer-professional.md

 	* Serverless
 	* Leverages Docker under the hood
 	* Can use own docker images
+	* Integrates with KMS, IAM, VPC and CloudTrail
 * Continuous scaling
 * Extensible
   * Can use own build tools and runtimes
-* Pay as you go
-* Enables CI/CD
-* Secure
-	* Integrates with KMS, IAM, VPC and CloudTrail

 <a name="4_6_3"></a>
 ### [↖](#4_6)[↑](#4_6_2)[↓](#4_6_3_1) Components